4chan: Anonymous and anti-Scientology activism

 4chan has been labeled as the starting point of the Anonymous meme by The Baltimore City Paper, due to the norm of posts signed with the "Anonymous" moniker.
 The National Post's David George-Cosh said it has been "widely reported" that Anonymous is associated with 4chan and 711chan, as well as numerous Internet Relay Chat (IRC) channels.

 Through its association with Anonymous, 4chan has become associated with Project Chanology, a worldwide protest against the Church of Scientology held by members of Anonymous.
 On January 15, 2008, a 4chan user posted to /b/, suggesting participants "do something big" against the Church of Scientology's website.
 This message resulted in the Church receiving threatening phone calls.
 It quickly grew into a large real-world protest.
 Unlike previous Anonymous attacks, this action was characterized by 4chan memes including rickrolls and Guy Fawkes masks.
 The raid drew criticism from some 4chan users who felt it would bring the site undesirable attention.

-My Little Pony: Friendship is Magic fandom
+Brony fandom

 The adult fandom and subculture dedicated to the children's animated television series My Little Pony: Friendship Is Magic began on the "Comics & Cartoons" (/co/) board of 4chan.
 The show was first discussed with some interest around its debut in October 2010.
 The users of /co/ took a heightened interest in the show after a critical Cartoon Brew article was shared, resulting in praise for its plot, characters, and animation style.
 Discussion of the show extended to /b/, eventually to a point of contention.
 Discussion then spread forth to communities external to 4chan, including the establishment of the fan websites, causing the show to reach a wider audience across the internet.